shnr33/dx-alert-demo/README.md

 # DX Alert Demo

-DX Alert Demo is a Flask application which authenticates a Dropbox account and listens for events on a Dropbox app folder and sends out email alerts for the configured email ids.
+DX Alert Demo is a Flask application which authenticates a Dropbox account and listens for events on Dropbox folders and sends out email alerts for the configured email ids.

 ## Installation